1005 N. Marion St.

 Penalties in Florida for DUI with Serious Bodily Injury

-Under Florida law, DUI with serious bodily injury is a third-degree felony charge which carries a statutory maximum penalty of 5 years in Florida State Prison and a $5,000.00 fine.
+Under Florida law, DUI with serious bodily injury is a third-degree felony charge with a statutory maximum penalty of 5 years in Florida State Prison and a $5,000.00 fine.

-The charge is also serious because under Florida law (without a downward departure) the Court will impose a sentence pursuant to a sentencing score sheet if you are convicted.
+The charge is also serious because under Florida law (without a downward departure), the Court will impose a sentence under a sentencing score sheet if you are convicted.

-When the total guideline sentence for this felony DUI charge is calculated under the Florida Score Sheet for the Criminal Punishment Code, the minimum prison sentence for someone with no prior record charged with this offense would be 4 years and three months in Florida State Prison.
+When the total guideline sentence for this felony DUI charge is calculated under the Florida Score Sheet for the Criminal Punishment Code, the minimum prison sentence for someone with no prior record charged with this offense would be four (4) years and three months in Florida State Prison.

-Even assuming that you have no prior criminal history of any kind, DUI with serious bodily injury is a level 7 offense which adds 56 points to your score sheet.
-If the court also finds that the victim’s injury is severe (which is common in most felony DUI cases with serious bodily injury) then an additional 40 points would be added, bringing the total minimum sentence under the guidelines to 51 months in Florida State Prison.
+Even assuming you have no prior criminal history, DUI with serious bodily injury is a level 7 offense which adds 56 points to your score sheet.
+If the court also finds that the victim’s injury is severe (which is common in most felony DUI cases with serious bodily injury), then an additional 40 points would be added, bringing the total minimum sentence under the guidelines to 51 months in Florida State Prison.

 If you have any other charges on your criminal record, the punishment can be even more severe.